Vukodlok/Personal_Projects/README.md

 ## Periodic Table
 Modify an existing postgreSQL database and create a bask script for querying the database for information on an element in the periodic table.
 This was made as part of freeCodeCamp's Relational Database course.

+## Number Guessing Game & Database
+Building a postgreSQL database and bash script for a number guessing game that tracks usernames and best scores.
+This was made as part of freeCodeCamp's Relational Database course.